 One consideration is who may bring the lawsuit.
 Pursuant to 42 Pa.C.S. § 8301(b),only a decedent’s personal representative can serve as a plaintiff in wrongful death cases.
 The proper personal representative will be seeking a recovery to benefit the surviving spouse, children, or parents.

 Altoona’s courts apply Pennsylvania law which recognizes a wide variety of available damages in wrongful death cases, including:

 Unlike in many other jurisdictions, there is no limit to the amount of damages that a jury may award a grieving family.
 If a plaintiff can prove damages, a court has the authority to award compensation for those damages.
-An Altoona wrongful death attorney could help to evaluate a family’s losses and demand full compensation.
+A proactive wrongful death lawyer in Altoona could help to evaluate a family’s losses and demand full compensation.